 Next, right-click your newly created instance and click Connect.

 Select the RDP client tab, then click Get password.
 This may take a couple of minutes for your password to be available.

 Once available, you will need to decrypt your instance password by uploading the key pair downloaded previously.
-Click Browse, then select the Key pair file downloaded previously.
+Click Upload private key, then select the Key pair file downloaded previously.
 Once uploaded, click Decrypt Password.

 Your password will now be decrypted.
 Copy and make a note of this password, this password is extremely important as it is used to connect to your instance.